ololiuhqui/magnolia-free-hugo-theme/README.md

 I decided to give my personal _thank you_ to the Hugo developers and community by making this theme available for everyone.

 This theme is actually very "hugo noob" friendly, as it provides an **example site** to be used with the latest version of the theme, the main pages are there to be used as they are, with most of the params already in the config files. you can customize the color palette and some of the pages images.
-This theme also aims to be well documented in order to be accessible even from a complete stranger and make your site run asap.
+This theme also aims to be _very well documented_ in order to be accessible even from a complete stranger and make your site run asap.

 I strongly value the open source community as in these years i've been using many open source projects that made my life better and improved my digital freedom in many ways.